Leaderboard

 3 points

-Gotta say i am really enjoying this build, i was tempted to build out of page sequence like skip to the body then drop back but sticking to the plans and enjoying it.
-Seems a well designed kit, does not have the vile play on the steering like some tamiya kits (cc01) I may consider the yellow bus or the Dynahead next, but not right away, or maybe a lunchbox2 points
+9. Gotta say i am really enjoying this build, i was tempted to build out of page sequence like skip to the body then drop back but sticking to the plans and enjoying it.
+Seems a well designed kit, does not have the vile play on the steering like some tamiya kits (cc01) I may consider the yellow bus or the Dynahead next, but not right away, or maybe a lunchbox

 2 points